michaelogorman/AylienTextAnalysis/README.md

 Aylien Text Analysis Code Snippets

-An illustration of howe to use Aylien's API endpoints - pretty straight forward
+An illustration of how to use Aylien's API endpoints - pretty straight forward